- Finance

 McKinsey’s Quantum Advantage Tracker monitors 30+ active industry quantum projects across the leading sectors, scoring each on a five-point scale from proof-of-concept (score 1) to production deployment with validated advantage (score 5).
 As of the 2024 report, the portfolio distribution is heavily weighted toward scores 1 and 2, with finance leading at score 3 for quantum Monte Carlo on NISQ simulators and logistics at score 3 for D-Wave hybrid annealing in route and scheduling optimization.
 No project has yet reached score 5.
 The tracker serves as a benchmarking tool for enterprise chief technology officers and chief strategy officers evaluating their own quantum readiness relative to industry peers.
 McKinsey supplements the tracker with an investment prioritization methodology that combines quantum value potential (from the use case model), technology readiness (hardware and software maturity for the specific use case), and organizational readiness (internal quantum talent, data infrastructure, partnership access), producing a three-by-three prioritization matrix that firms use to sequence their quantum investments.

 The report’s influence on corporate quantum strategy has been substantial.
-McKinsey tracks post-publication investment decisions among the 150+ enterprise clients briefed on the findings, and attributes accelerated quantum program funding at financial services firms in particular to the 35B in public and private quantum investment flowed in 2023, with national quantum programs in the United States (National Quantum Initiative), European Union (Quantum Flagship), China, Japan, and South Korea all scaling.
-The 32% CAGR for the quantum technology market, measured from hardware and software vendor revenues, suggests that the competitive landscape for both technology providers and enterprise adopters is changing faster than most strategic planning cycles.
+The findings are widely cited in enterprise quantum strategy work, and the finance valuation in particular provides board-level justification for multi-year quantum research budgets at financial services firms.
+The macroeconomic context reinforces urgency: McKinsey’s Monitor tracks cumulative announced public-sector quantum investment in excess of $30 billion, alongside record private funding into quantum technology startups, with national quantum programs in the United States (National Quantum Initiative), European Union (Quantum Flagship), China, Japan, and South Korea all scaling.
+The strong multi-year growth McKinsey projects for the quantum technology market suggests that the competitive landscape for both technology providers and enterprise adopters is changing faster than most strategic planning cycles.
 McKinsey’s Quantum Technology practice recommends a portfolio approach: low-cost proof-of-concept investments in near-term optimization use cases now, combined with a talent-building program and vendor relationship development that positions the firm to move quickly when fault-tolerant hardware crosses the threshold for each firm’s priority use cases.